t3knomanzer/maxmix-website/build-assembly.md

 ## Congratulations
 Congratulations you have completed the build!

-You now have your very own maxmix controller.
+You now have your very own Maxmix controller.
 Go to the [install](/install/) section and follow the instructions to get the software setup.